dochia-razvan/UE5-Scrabble-Learning-Platform/README.md

 # UE5-Scrabble-Learning-Platform
-An interactive Scrabble-based educational platform created in UE5 and designed to teach accessibility in digital content, as well as concepts related to Virtual Reality (VR), Augmented Reality (AR), and Mixed Reality (MR).
+This project is a Scrabble-based learning platform designed to help users acquire knowledge about accessibility in digital content, virtual reality (VR), augmented reality (AR), and mixed reality (MR).
+The game combines the traditional Scrabble mechanics with educational content to provide a fun, interactive, and engaging learning experience.